 Unisg the icndeblire pweor of the hmuan mnid, aocdcrnig to rseecrah at Cmabrigde Uinervtisy, it dseno’t mttaer in waht oderr the lterets in a wrod are, the olny irpoamtnt tihng is taht the frsit and lsat ltteer be in the rhgit pclae.

-Yes, we admit it’s a bit tedious, but reading your work backward is a sure-fire way to weed out typos.
+It can seem tedious but reading your work backward is a sure-fire way to weed out typos.
 This activity removes all context from what you’re reading; obliging you to isolate and scrutinize each word.

-- Identify your bad habits: Take notice of your mistakes and think critically about why you’re making them.
+- Identify your bad habits.
+Take notice of your mistakes and think critically about why you’re making them.
 Were you rushed?
 Overwhelmed?
 Daydreaming?
 Will one of the 7 steps listed above help you to address the problem?

-To conclude, comrades, taking steps to becoming a better proofreader will not only prevent those agonizing ‘facepalm’ moments but also instill confidence in your written work — and you as a professional.
-So go on with your bad self and get ruthless.
+Go on with your bad self and get ruthless.
 Protect the power of your words by ensuring they come across as your brain intended.

 Discussion: What’s your most cringe-worthy proofreading gaffe?
 Tell us on Twitter: @forwardlevel #WorstTypoEver